jazzband/django-debug-toolbar/README.rst

    * `SHOW_TOOLBAR_CALLBACK`: If not set or set to None, the debug_toolbar middleware will use its built-in show_toolbar method for determining whether the toolbar should show or not.
-The default checks are that DEBUG must be set to True and the IP of the request must be in INTERNAL_IPS.
+The default checks are that DEBUG must be set to True or the IP of the request must be in INTERNAL_IPS.
 You can provide your own method for displaying the toolbar which contains your custom logic.
 This method should return True or False.